rpandolfo/Bike_Sales_Visualization_Excel/README.md

 - Financial metrics

 Overall, it provides a complete view of customer profiles and purchasing behavior, enabling detailed analysis of sales performance and profitability.

-The project demonstrates proficiency in:

-- Cleaning and preparing raw data
-- Building summary tables
-- Creating clear and effective charts
-- Presenting insights in a professional and reproducible way

 ---

 ## 📊 Visualization